BLTerrell/School_District_Analysis/README.md

 After replacing the Thomas High School ninth graders' reading and math scores with NaNs, we identified 4 changes in the district analysis:
 1. The most noticable difference is the fact that we now see a `nan` for Thomas High School 9th grade as opposed to a numerical value when we look at the reading and math scores by grade
+2. On the school summary for the Thomas High School DataFrame there was a slight decrease in the "Average Math Score", a slight increase in the "Average Reading Score", and miniscule changes to the "% Passing Math", "% Passing Reading", and "% Overall Passing".
-2. A slight change in numerical values did not move Thomas High School from being the second highest ranking high school when comparing by "% Overall Passing".
+3. A slight change in numerical values did not move Thomas High School from being the second highest ranking high school when comparing by "% Overall Passing".
-3. There are very minimal changes to "% Passing Math", "% Passing Reading", and "% Overall Passing" on the  that you would only notice if you round to the thousandth place.
+4. There are very minimal changes to "% Passing Math", "% Passing Reading", and "% Overall Passing" on the  that you would only notice if you round to the thousandth place.

-4. Our biggest takeaway was that the Thomas High School 9th graders only account for approximately 1.2% of all students in the district which would explain why we did not see significant differences when we weren't evaluating by grade.
+ Our biggest takeaway was that the Thomas High School 9th graders only account for approximately 1.2% of all students in the district which would explain why we did not see significant differences when we weren't evaluating by grade.